gophercoders/website/content/lessons/KS2/lower/repetition.md

 `condition` is tested yet again.

 When the condition becomes false the `statements-to-repeat` are skipped over.
 Execution then continues at the last brace.
-This is just like an `if` statement when its condition is false.
+This is similar to an `if` statement when its condition is false.

 The condition is tested before each time though the loop.
 Each time though the loop is called a __loop iteration__ so the condition is tested before each loop iteration including the first one.

-The loop example show how to use a for loop to create a loop that repeats until the condition is true.
+The loop example shows how to use a `for` loop to create a loop that repeats until the condition is true.

 Lets look at an example.
 Take a look at this bit of code.